reportportal/ui-kit/src/components/sortable/README.md

 #### useSortable

-A reusable hook for implementing drag and drop sortable functionality.
+A reusable hook for implementing drag-and-drop sortable functionality.

 ##### Options: